-Teladoc provides access to a national network of U.S. board-certified doctors and pediatricians who are available on demand 24 hours a day, 7 days a week, 365 days a year to diagnose, treat and prescribe medication (when necessary) for many medical issues via phone or online video consultations.
+Teladoc provides access to a national network of U.S. board-certified doctors, pediatricians, dermatologists and mental health experts who are available on demand 24 hours a day, 7 days a week, 365 days a year to diagnose, treat and prescribe medication (when necessary) for many medical issues via phone or online video consultations.
 Teladoc does not replace the existing primary care physician relationship, but enhances it as a convenient, affordable alternative for medical care.
-Teladoc consultations are \$40 while meeting the deductible and 20%, or \$8, once the deductible has been met.
-Consultation fees can be paid from the HRA or by credit card if HRA funds are not available.
+Teladoc consultations are \$0.
 Visit www.teladoc.com/aetna or call 1-855-Teladoc to learn more, set up an account or request a consultation.